digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Range</dt>
 <dd>http://xmlns.com/foaf/0.1/Agent</dd>
 <dt>Usage note (en)</dt>
-<dd>This property refers to the entity (organisation) responsible for making the Dataset available.</dd>
+<dd>This property refers to the entity (organisation) responsible for making the Dataset available.
+Any dataset in a catalog must be linked to at least one agent, either a publisher or the dataset responsible organisation.</dd>
 <dt>Definition (en)</dt>
 <dd>An entity responsible for making the resource available.</dd>
 <dt>Multiplicity</dt>